-A: No. Under the FNHRA, “[a] nursing facility must protect and promote the rights of each resident.”
+No. Under the FNHRA, “[a] nursing facility must protect and promote the rights of each resident.”
 This protection includes the right of residents to a “reasonable accommodation of individual needs and preferences.”
-Nursing facilities must also “attain or maintain [a resident’s] highest practicable physical, mental, and psychosocial well-being.”
+Facilities must also “attain or maintain [a resident’s] highest practicable physical, mental, and psychosocial well-being.”

 It’s a nursing facilities’ job to ensure that you are treated with dignity and respect while in their care.
 As for your clothes, gender transition is now widely recognized by the medical community as benefiting a transgender person’s psychological well-being, and one critical component is being able to live and be seen and treated by others in a manner consistent with one’s gender identity.

-A: The Fair Housing Act (FHA) is a federal law that protects you from being denied housing, whether it is public or private.
-What’s more, the U.S. Department of Housing and Urban Development (HUD) announced new guidelines in 2010 clarifying that gender identity discrimination may qualify as sex discrimination under the FHA.
-If such a thing were to happen to you, it would also be a good idea to find out if your state or municipality has a non-discrimination law covering gender identity and expression, because such laws cover housing, including nursing facilities.
+The Fair Housing Act (FHA) is a federal law that protects you from being denied housing, public or private.
+What’s more, the U.S. Department of Housing and Urban Development (HUD) stated in 2012 that gender identity discrimination is prohibited in its programs.
+If such a thing were to happen to you, it would also be a good idea to find out if your state or municipality has a nondiscrimination law covering gender identity and expression, because such laws cover housing, including nursing facilities.

-A: You don’t have to tolerate abuse from either roommates or staff.
-Under the FNHRA, a nursing home resident has the “right to be free from physical or mental abuse” and “the right to prompt efforts by the facility to resolve grievances the resident may have, including those with respect to the behavior of other residents.”
+You don’t have to tolerate abuse from either roommates or staff.
+Under the FNHRA, a nursing home resident has the right “to be free from physical or mental abuse” and “to prompt efforts by the facility to resolve grievances the resident may have, including those with respect to the behavior of other residents.”
 The nursing home is also prohibited from forcibly isolating you from other residents.

-If you are married or have kids, talk to a lawyer or estate-planning expert to make sure your wishes for your family are clear and can’t possibly be reversed by someone trying to intervene if you’re incapacitated or die.
+If you are married or have kids, talk to a lawyer or estate-planning expert to make sure your wishes for your family are clear and can’t possibly be reversed by someone trying to intervene if you die or become incapacitated.

 For more information about medical and financial planning, check out Lambda Legal’s “Take the Power: Tools for Life and Financial Planning” at www.lambdalegal.org/take-the-power.